Search

 A Cost of Downtime

-The importance of both parameters is highlighted by the potential costs of IT downtimes, which can be estimated using this equation:
+The significance of RPO and RTO becomes evident when considering the potential costs of IT downtime, which can be estimated using this equation:

 wp-image-29220